 What Policies Prevent People from Building Generational Wealth?

-Black men are more likely to be stopped, arrested, charged, and convicted then white men for the same crimes.
+Black men are more likely to be stopped, arrested, charged, and convicted than white men for the same crimes.
 And guess what?
 You can’t build wealth while you are in prison.
 You also can’t help support your family.
 Racist law enforcement practices are a huge contributor to the lack of generational wealth for families of color.

 The gender wage gap ensures that women do not get paid as much as men – and women of color make even less on average.
 These differences in wages make it difficult for women to even pay the bills, much less put money aside for wealth creation.

-Building Wealth isn’t as Easy as it Seems
+Building Wealth isn’t as easy as it Seems

 So please, before you say how easy wealth creation is, remember that not everyone has had access to the same opportunities.
 It’s important for those of us who do have the opportunity to speak out against these unjust systems.